How to Modernize a Split Level Home

 Efficiency was the name of the game when your house was built, which is why the exterior and interior may both be lacking modern trim.
 The following split-level renovations will work for most homes in this style:

 - Exterior: Add corner boards.
 On inside and outside corners, adding corner-board trim can modernize a split-level home at an affordable cost.
-For all types of trim work, you can’t go wrong with Mr. Handyman’s® help – just check if they’re available in your area.

 - Exterior: Add trim under the soffit.
 The soffit is the roof overhang on your home.
 When you add trim underneath and paint it a color that contrasts with your siding, it has a bold highlighting effect.

 - Interior: Improve molding and trim.
-Many split-levels, especially those from the ’60s and ’70s, have simple molding and trim inside, often dark-painted or stained wood.
+Many split-levels, especially those from the ’60s and ’70s, have simple molding and trim inside, often made of dark-painted or stained wood.
 Painting trim a lighter color is a great way to modernize.
 Remove trim in some areas, like around doorways, for a starker look.
 If you have retro wood paneling, consider painting it too with these methods.

 3. Rethink the Entryway